rg-3/tenv.rb/README.md

 `archive-timeline` supports filtering what and how many tweets to archive, run `archive-timeline --help` to see what options are available.
-By default all tweets in a users timeline are archived, unless the `--max` option is passed or an interrupt is received(`^C`) while the command runs.
+By default all tweets on a users timeline are archived, unless the `--max` option is passed or an interrupt is received(`^C`) while the command runs.

 The following is an example that finds the most liked tweet in the last 500